-Wheal Peevor is an amazing example of Cornish engine houses, not just because there are three houses left in pretty good condition on the site, but also remains of the dressing floor, chimney and calciners.
+Wheal Peevor is a fine example of Cornish mine site, not just because there are three houses left in relatively good condition, but also remains of the dressing floor, chimney and calciners.

 Buckley, A. (2000) The Great County Adit.
 Camborne: Penhellick Publications.

 Cocks, A. (2004) Wheal Peevor Mine, Cornwall: Archaeological Assessment.
 Available at: https://map.cornwall.gov.uk/reports_event_record/2004/2004R019.pdf.

 Dines, H. G. (1956) The metalliferous mining regions of south-west England.
 British Geological Survey.

 Nance, D. and Brown, K. (2014) A complete guide to the engine houses of West Cornwall.
 Gloucestershire: Lightmoor Press.

 Sharpe, A. (2004) Wheal Peevor, Cornwall: Results of an archaeological watching brief and additional assessment survey.
 Available at: https://map.cornwall.gov.uk/reports_event_record/2005/2005R002.pdf.